ibm-cloud-docs/vmwaresolutions/shared/shared_deletinginstance.md

 Before you delete your virtual data center, ensure that any items that you created within the are removed.
 Items might include the following artifacts.

 * vApps, vApp templates, and virtual machines (VMs).
 You must remove these items even if they are stopped.
-* Organization networks that are removed or unshared from the virtual data center
+* Organization networks that are removed or unshared from the virtual data center.
-* Organization catalogs
+* Organization catalogs.
-* DHCP pools created within the Organization virtual data center edge gateway
+* DHCP pools created within the Organization virtual data center edge gateway.
-* Custom routes that are defined on the Organization virtual data center edge gateway distributed router
+* Custom routes that are defined on the Organization virtual data center edge gateway distributed router.
-* Load balancer custom configurations defined on the Organization virtual data center edge gateway
+* Load balancer custom configurations defined on the Organization virtual data center edge gateway.
-* VPN custom configurations defined on the Organization virtual data center edge gateway
+* VPN custom configurations defined on the Organization virtual data center edge gateway.

 ## Considerations when you delete virtual data centers
 {: #shared_deletinginstance-considerations}